 - A history of previous accommodations and their impact.

 - The credentials of the diagnosing professional(s), if not clear from the letterhead or other forms.
-Please note that diagnosing professionals shall not be family members or others with a close personal relationship with the individual being evaluated.
+Please note that diagnosing professionals shall not be family members or others with close personal relationship with the individual being evaluated.

 - IEP or 504 plans will not be considered sufficient documentation unless accompanied by a current and complete evaluation.